Table of Contents

 I guess I was born without the jump-up-and-down-and-toss-confetti gene.
-My birthday, New Year’s Eve, winning at Uno–I’ve never been much of a celebrator, I’m kind of a Stoic.
+My birthday, New Year’s Eve, winning at Uno–I’ve never been much of a celebrator, I’m a Stoic.
 That’s changed.
 After reading the book Tiny Habits, by BJ Fogg, I’ve learned the importance of taking time to celebrate success.

 So, I’ve started celebrating—a lot.
 Each time I do one of the habits I’m trying to build, I celebrate.
 Do my morning push-ups, and I celebrate.
 Pause to appreciate something good in my life, and I celebrate.
 Make it out of the grocery store without buying ice-cream, and I celebrate.
 Dance with Tasha, and I celebrate.
 Go for a walk or run, and I celebrate.
 Read for pleasure, not just work–celebrate.
 Take the stairs–celebrate.
 Empty my inbox–celebrate.
 I could go on.
 My days are now full of micro celebrations.